-This class is on Christmas promotion now for a limited time.
+This class is on New Year promotion now for a limited time.
 Use coupon link for a great discount.

 It’s not a secret, big tech companies, such as Google, Facebook, etc. organize their recruiting process around generalist engineers, which understand basic fundamental systems, data structures, and algorithms.
 In fact, it’s a known issue in tech-recruiting: there are a lot of “programmers”, but not so many “engineers”.
 And what does define an “engineer” in this case? — an ability so solve complex problems, with understanding (and experience) in those generic concepts.

 And there is a simple trick how you can gain a great experience with transferable knowledge to other systems. — You take some complex theoretical field, which might not (yet) be related to your main job, and implement it in a language you’re familiar with.
 And while you build it, you learn all the different data structures and algorithms, which accommodate this system.
 It should specifically be something generic (for example, State machines), so you can further transfer this knowledge to your “day-to-day” job.

 In this class we take this approach.
 To study Automata “Theory” we make it more practical: we take one of its widely-used applications, the lexical analysis, and pattern matching, and build a RegExp machine.